 Is it worth it to whiten my teeth professionally?

-Yes, professional whitening comes with many benefits compared to store-bought options.
+Yes, professional whitening has many benefits compared to store-bought options.
 Professional treatment is unique and tailored to your specific needs.
-It eliminates the unevenness of drugstore options that are “one size fits all”.
+It eliminates the unevenness of drugstore options that are “one size fits all.”
 You’re also less likely to suffer from issues with sensitivity with a professional whitening product.

 Schedule A Dental Exam & Consultation